Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Web Service Configuration Tool.
 - [ ] the Azure AD Connect wizard.
 - [ ] Active Directory Users and Computers

-### You use Azure Security Center for the centralized policy management of three Azure subscriptions.
-You use several policy definitions to manage the security of the subscriptions.
-You need to deploy the policy definitions as a group to all three subscriptions.
-Solution: You create a resource graph and an assignment that is scoped to a management group.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### Your company has an Azure subscription named Sub1 that is associated to an Azure Active Directory Azure (Azure AD) tenant named contoso.com.
 The company develops a mobile application named App1.
 App1 uses the OAuth 2 implicit grant type to acquire Azure AD access tokens.
 You need to register App1 in Azure AD.
 What information should you obtain from the developer to register the application?